avimehenwal/mydocs/content/lifestyle/innerengineering.md

 11. Indian freedom fight movement vs Americal civil right revolution difference?
     1.  one fought with violence, laws were fixed but hatred still remained
     2. Sensitivity for life
+12. Simple practisdes to be healthy
+    1. Use the body
+    2. Eat right food
+    3.  clinch and expland fist 1k times a day, watch results after 30 days
+        1.  now replicate that to other parts of body, mind, heart and life energies inside you

 ## Yoga Practises